Justin Bieber: 2020–2022: Changes and Justice

-On January 1, 2022, Bieber set the then-record for the most monthly listeners in Spotify history, having achieved a peak of 94.68 million monthly listeners, a record broken by Canadian artist The Weeknd a year later.
-On February 11, 2022, Bieber headlined the "Homecoming Weekend" bash ahead of the Super Bowl in Los Angeles.
-On March 4, 2022, Bieber released a collaboration with Nigerian singer Omah Lay titled "Attention".
-On March 28, 2022, "Ghost", the sixth single from Justice, peaked at number five on the Billboard Hot 100, which marked his 20th career top-five hit on the chart.
-The song reached number one on Billboard's Pop Songs chart, making Bieber the first solo male artist to have 10 number-one singles in the chart's history.
-On March 30, 2022, Bieber was featured on the single "Up at Night" by Kehlani, as part of the latter's third studio-album Blue Water Road.
-On April 15, 2022, Bieber gave a surprise performance with Daniel Caesar at the 2022 Coachella music festival.
-On April 29, 2022, Bieber released a new single titled "Honest" featuring Don Toliver and an accompanying music video directed by Cole Bennett.
-On August 27, 2022, Bieber released an exclusive song titled "Beautiful Love" for the battle royale game Garena Free Fire, featuring a new character based on him.
+On January 1, 2022, Bieber set the then-record for the most monthly listeners on Spotify, with a peak of 94.7 million listeners, later surpassed by The Weeknd.
+On March 28, 2022, the sixth single from Justice, "Ghost", peaked at number five on the Billboard Hot 100, marking his 20th career top-five hit on the chart.
+The single reached number one on Billboard's Pop Songs chart, making Bieber the first solo male artist to attain 10 number-one singles in the chart's history.
+On March 30, 2022, Bieber was featured on the single "Up at Night" by Kehlani.
+On April 15, 2022, Bieber delivered a surprise performance with Daniel Caesar at the 2022 Coachella Valley Music and Arts Festival.
+On April 29, 2022, Bieber released "Honest" featuring Don Toliver and an accompanying music video directed by Cole Bennett.
+On August 27, 2022, Bieber released "Beautiful Love" as an exclusive single for the battle royale game Garena Free Fire.

+2023–present: Hiatus, Swag and Swag II

-In January 2023, Bieber sold his music publishing rights and recording catalogue shares, up to the end of 2021, to the Blackstone-backed Hipgnosis Songs Fund—a sale valued at over $200 million.
-On the same month, Bieber was reportedly offered to be a headlining performer at Coachella 2023, but declined to focus on his upcoming seventh studio-album.
-He was co-featured on the song "Private Landing" from Don Toliver's third studio-album Love Sick.
+In January 2023, Bieber sold his music publishing rights and recording catalogue shares, up to the end of 2021, to Hipgnosis Songs Fund—a sale valued at over $200 million.
+Bieber was reportedly offered to be a headlining performer at Coachella 2023, but declined to focus on his seventh studio album.
+On February 24, 2023, Don Toliver released the single "Private Landing" with Bieber co-featured alongside Future.
 He joined Toliver on stage at the 2023 Rolling Loud festival to deliver a surprise performance of the song.
+On September 15, 2023, Bieber released an acoustic version of the single "Snooze" by SZA and starred in its music video as the latter's love interest.

+In April 2025, NetEase Cloud Music named Bieber as the most streamed European/American artist in the platform's 12-year history with more than 11.9 billion streams.
+On July 10, 2025, Bieber released his seventh studio album titled Swag shortly after teasing an upcoming project through billboards in Iceland, earlier that same day.
+It debuted at number two on the Billboard 200 with 163,000 equivalent album units earned in the US in its opening week.
+The album's lead single "Daisies" debuted at number two on the Billboard Hot 100 and became his 27th top ten single in the US, tying Janet Jackson for the tenth-most in history.
+On September 4, Bieber announced his album Swag II would be released the next day.